Monday, April 8, 2024

 Our Basketball Teams

 Last week the Notre Dame women won the ACC basketball tournament.
 We enjoyed watching freshman Hannah Hidalgo who was named the ACC tournament MVP.
-She is so feisty and steals the ball from opponents.
+She is so feisty; she steals the ball from opponents.
 If she is double-teamed, she finds her teammates and gets an assist.
 So now we get to watch them again in the NCAA tournament beginning on Saturday.

 And we watched the NCSU men surprisingly take the ACC tournament championship after playing five games in five days to do so.
 They beat Duke, Virginia, and Carolina.
 When they were playing Virginia, we turned the TV off when it looked like a lost cause--and then they tied the game at the last second and won in overtime.
 We decided it was good luck for them if we turned the game off.